-Dues for all AMSA members, including medical, international, premedical, professional and graduate members, shall be set by the Board of Trustees in conjunction with input from the Executive Director and membership department staff.
+Dues for all AMSA members, including domestic medical, international, premedical, professional and graduate members, shall be set by the Board of Trustees in conjunction with input from the Chief Executive Officer and membership department staff.

 The dues will not increase by more than ten dollars in any given year, unless authorized the HOD, with no dues increase in two successive years.